TazHinkle/dnd-monster-charts/README.md

 - Jump to different pages of the monster tables: #page=5

 - Sortable List
-    - Event Listeners on the chart headings
     - Sort functions for visible types
+    - Have descending sorting options